Lyba18/Waterflow-PPSD/README.md

  Once the functional and non-functional testing is done; the product is deployed in the customer environment or released into the market.

 **Maintenance**
  There are some issues which come up in the client environment.
-To fix those issues, patches are released.
+To fix those issues,it realeases chunks of code like patches.
 Also to enhance the product some better versions are released.
 Maintenance is done to deliver these changes in the customer environment.
 ## Waterfall Model Pros
 Some of the major advantages of the Waterfall Model are as follows −
 - Simple and easy to understand and use